yiwuen/Simple-Java-Game-Library/README.md

 1. Launch your preferred IDE (Eclipse IDE is recommended)
 2. Create a new Java Project and set the .jar file in the ```Build Path > Classpath```

+### Extentions
 There are additional extentions that can be incorporated with SJGL as well.
-There are two available libraries:
+As of right now, there is one available extention:
 - JSON Simple

-- JBox2D
+#### JSON Simple
+JSON Simple allows the use of JSON (reading and writing/input) in Java. ```json-simple-{version}.jar``` must be added to the project's build path > classpath in order to use the provided SJGL methods.

 ## Creating a simple window
 Creating a window in SJGL is as simple as copying and pasting code ;).